timhettler/FED-Boilerplate/README.md

 ### Workspace
 * All development should be done in the `src` directory.
 * SVG files in `src/assets/svg` will be concatenated into a single file using [Grunt SVG Store](https://github.com/FWeinb/grunt-svgstore)
 * All AngularJS templates should be placed in`src/templates`.
-[Grunt HTML2JS](https://github.com/karlgoldstein/grunt-html2js) converts these tempaltes to JavaScript and assembles them into an Angular module that primes the cache directly when the module is loaded, which reduces the number of HTTP requests the application needs to make.
+[Grunt HTML2JS](https://github.com/karlgoldstein/grunt-html2js) converts these templates to JavaScript and assembles them into an Angular module that primes the cache directly when the module is loaded, which reduces the number of HTTP requests the application needs to make.

 ### CSS/SCSS
 * Use a namespace for all CSS classes.
 (Ex. ".namespace-section")
 * The class-names should be loosely [BEM](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/)-based, but don't stress out about it.
 * All z-index values are defined in `src/sass/_zIndex.scss`.
-Please don't define z-Index vlaues elsewhere.
+Please don't define z-Index values elsewhere.
 * Vendor prefixes are added with the 'autoprefixer' build script.
 There's no need to write them out by hand or use mixins.
 * When importing a Sass partial, include the entire path, e.g. "utilities/_mixins.scss", not "utilities/mixins";